Neptune: Advanced ML Operator Fusion for Locality and Parallelism on GPUs: Motivation

-Fusing \sexp{} into the reduce loop nest \smax{} is an example of reduction fusion that today's loop fusion is not capable of.
-Figure \ref{fig:example-naive} shows the incorrect program that current loop fusion would produce, if we naively fuse \sexp{} and \ssum{} into \smax{}, by disregarding loop-carried dependencies between the \smax{} and \sexp{}.
-Figure \ref{fig:idg-naive} shows its execution on a concrete \inp{} matrix, illustrating why the naive fusion is incorrect: fusing \sexp{} under \loopj{} changes some \sexp{} iterations to read from \xmax{} too early.
+Fusing \ssum{} into \smax{}, both of which are reduction loops, is an operator fusion that existing tensor compilers are not capable of.
+If we disregard loop-carried dependencies and naively fuse \sexp{} and \ssum{} into \smax{} with existing loop fusion, we obtain an incorrect program shown in Figure \ref{fig:example-naive}.
+The concrete execution in Figure \ref{fig:idg-naive} illustrates why it is incorrect: fusing \sexp{} under \loopj{} changes some \sexp{} iterations to read from \xmax{} too early.
 The brown arrows mark these incorrect data dependencies.
-For example, in the first iteration, $\incorrect{\nexp{0}}$ reads from $\nmax{0}$ at the same iteration, instead of $\nmax{3}$ computed after 4 iterations.
-Thus, the result of $\incorrect{\nexp{j}}$ is incorrect and propagates to the final result $\incorrect{\nsum{3}}$.
-In practice, tensor compilers would reject this incorrect fusion.
+For example, in the first iteration, $\incorrect{\nexp{0}}$ reads from $\nmax{0}$ in the same iteration, instead of $\nmax{3}$ computed after 4 iterations.
+Thus, $\incorrect{\nexp{0}}$ is incorrect and propagates to the final result $\incorrect{\nsum{3}}$.
+We refer to this loop fusion without dependency checks as \textit{na\"ive fusion}, and current tensor compilers would reject this fusion in practice.

-However, correct reduction fusion is possible if we \textit{update the compute expressions} in addition to changing the loop \mbox{structure.} We can find new expressions for \sexp{} and \ssum{} that not only compute results for the current iteration, but also \textit{repair} results from the previous iteration, as we move \mbox{forward} in the reduce dimension $j$.
-Figure \ref{fig:example-ours} shows the correct fusion result that builds on this idea.
-This program multiplies a \textit{repair term} \texttt{exp(\xmaxprevi{} - \xmaxcurri)} with~\xsumi{}.
-Figure \ref{fig:idg-ours} shows the values of this repair term and the repaired $\fixed{\nsum{j}}$ values.
+However, it is possible to build on na\"ive fusion and produce a correct program if we \textit{update the compute expressions} of the fused loop nest \ssum{}.
+We can find new expressions for \ssum{} that not only compute the current iteration, but also \textit{repair} results from the previous iteration as we move forward in the reduce dimension $j$.
+Figure \ref{fig:example-ours} shows the correct fusion result based on this idea.
+This program multiplies a \textit{repair term} \texttt{exp(\xmaxprevi{} - \xmaxcurri)} with \xsumi{}.
+Figure \ref{fig:idg-ours} shows the values of these repair terms and the repaired $\fixed{\nsum{j}}$ values.
 The repaired program is correct because $\fixed{\nsum{3}}$ is equal to $\original{\nsum{3}}$, even though $\fixed{\nsum{j}} \neq \original{\nsum{j}}$ for $j < 3$.